The Last Cop (2010 TV series)

-Der letzte Bulle (The Last Cop) is a German television series that was first aired in 2010.
+The Last Cop (German: Der letzte Bulle) is a German television series that was first aired in 2010.
 The series is about a policeman from the 1980s put into a modern police department in Essen.

 Plot

 The show is set in Essen, in the center of the Rhine-Ruhr metropolitan region.
-Mick Brisgau, a homicide detective who was shot in the head on duty in the late 1980s and was then in a coma for 20 years.
+Mick Brisgau is a homicide detective who was shot in the head on duty in the late 1980s and was then in a coma for 20 years.
 The show starts when he awakes suddenly from the coma and is allowed to return to his old job at the homicide department.
 As an old-school macho cop, he doesn't know about modern technology such as cellphones or computers, or modern investigation methods.
 He tries to deal with the modern world in general, and homicide cases in particular, as if it was still the 1980s.